mmshivesh/PySnooNotes/README.md

 sn = SnooNotes("username", "user_key")
 ```

-Returns a dictionary with usernames and their associated usernotes:
+1. Returns a dictionary with usernames and their associated usernotes:

 ```python
 notes_for_username = sn.get_notes_for_user("username")
 notes_for_usernames12 = sn.get_notes_for_user(["username1", "username2"])
 ```

-Returns notes supported in that particular subreddit:
+2. Returns notes supported in that particular subreddit:

 ```python
 subreddit_notes = sn.get_notes_for_subreddit("subreddit")
 ```

+---
+NOTE: This function caches queries using a pickle file to `./caches` directory to prevent repeated API requests.
+By default it automatically updates caches once a day.
+However, using `use_cache=False`, you can manually trigger a call that bypasses cache (this call will also update the cache)
+---

-Add a new usernote for the user under a subreddit with a custom note and a link to the comment/post:
+3. Add a new usernote for the user under a subreddit with a custom note and a link to the comment/post:

 ```python
 sn.add_note_for_user("username", "note_type_id", "subreddit", "Reason for note", "www.reddit.com/r/subreddit/123abc/.../123abc")